SUMMARYAn investigation into the religious and non-religious factors associated with the engagement of youth in social justice activities.

 A grant from the Melbourne College of Divinity

 Sociological studies have indicated an association between religious commitment and involvement in social welfare / justice activities.
 Research focusing on youth (aged 13-24 years) also suggests an association between faith orientation and social concern and involvement.
-The aim of the proposed research is to focus on a study of youth engaged in social justice activities and the religious / non-religious factors associated with such engagement.
+The research focused on youth engaged in social justice activities and the religious / non-religious factors associated with such engagement.
 A main question posed by the research relates to the motivation behind youth engagement in social justice activities: to what extent is it motivated by basic human compassion, religious faith, or some other factor or combination of factors?
-Further to this is the issue of what factors help to sustain social justice involvement: For example, to what extent does religious faith help to sustain this type of engagement?
+What factors help to sustain social justice involvement: For example, to what extent does religious faith help to sustain this type of engagement?
 To what extent is modelling important?

-The research methodology will involve an examination of existing research and an examination of the role of organisations that encourage the engagement of youth in social justice activity.
-The research methodology is applicable to all denominations, but the scope of the present project is the study of Catholic youth with reference made to youth of other denominations by way of comparison and contrast.
-It is anticipated that this research will be useful to pastoral planners, youth workers, educators and all those concerned about social justice.
+The project examined existing research and the role of organisations that encourage the engagement of youth in social justice activity.
+The research is applicable to all denominations, but the present project focused on Catholic youth, with reference made to youth of other denominations by way of comparison and contrast.
+This research will be useful to pastoral planners, youth workers, educators and all those concerned about social justice.

 There is a growing body of American studies that indicate a link between religious involvement and social concern and volunteering (e.g. Putnam 2000; Becker & Dhingra 2001; Eckstein 2001).
 Australian studies are producing similar findings (e.g. Bellamy, Kaldor and the NCLS Team 2002; Daw 2004).
 In relation to young people in particular, a recent study of Australian youth by Mason, Singleton and Webber found that youth who were active Christians were more involved than other youth in charitable giving (2007: 283) and that active Christians and “New-Agers” (the majority of whom were raised as Christians) had higher levels of civic orientation and social concern than was the case for other youth (2007: 281; 295).